jgerstmayr/EXUDYN/README.rst

 The cooperation and funding within the EU H2020-MSCA-ITN project 'Joint Training on Numerical Modelling of Highly Flexible Structures for Industrial Applications' contributes to the development of the code.

-The following people have contributed to Python and C++ library implementations:
+The following people have contributed to Python and C++ library implementations (as well as to testing, examples, theory, ...):

 +  Joachim Schöberl, TU Vienna (Providing specialized NGsolve  core library with \ ``taskmanager``\  for \ **multi-threaded parallelization**\ ; NGsolve mesh and FE-matrices import; highly efficient eigenvector computations)
 +  Stefan Holzinger, University of Innsbruck (Lie group solvers in Python, Lie group node)